dwavesystems/dwave-ocean-sdk/docs/leap_sapi/sapi_rest.rst

                         its version number.
 The ``version=2`` resource
                         representation is deprecated; instead, use the
                         ``version=3`` JSON structure.

+                        See also the "Solver Resource Fields" table in the :ref:`available_solvers_2xx` tab.
         type            One of the supported
                         :ref:`problem types <property_qpu_supported_problem_types>`
                         (on QPUs, see the equivalent property for hybrid solvers